asmyshlyaev177/state-in-url/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at asmyshlyaev177+state-in-url@gmail.com
+Instances of abusive, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement.
-All complaints will be reviewed and investigated promptly and fairly.
+Open an issue for that, you can include screenshots and any related information.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.